 - Which renovations have the largest return on investment

 Between the analytics research you did, your talks with your sales team, and the matrix you created, you should have a really good idea of what content you have already and how it’s working for you.

 Now it’s time to make lists!
 Your list should include:

-- Blogs that could use some refreshing, such as blogs published more than 6 months ago or those driving a lot of traffic to your site
+- Blogs that could use some refreshing, such as blogs published more than 6 months ago or historic traffic drivers that have plateaued

 - Longer blogs that could be broken into several different posts

 - Topic gaps that exist in your matrix

 - Sales questions that get asked but haven’t been answered